vishakhaakumar/mongoaud/Readme.md

 This is a project for CIS 578.

-Audrey Altman
-Vishakha Kumar
-Nicole Stark
+Audrey Altman, Vishakha Kumar, and Nicole Stark

 # Pre-requirements